veggiemonk/awesome-docker/README.md

 > **Please**, help organize these resources so that they are _easy to find_ and _understand_ for new comers.
 See how to **[Contribute](https://github.com/veggiemonk/awesome-docker/blob/master/CONTRIBUTING.md)**

+#### *If you see a package or project here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
+Thank you!*

 # What is Docker ?

 > Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications.
 Consisting of Docker Engine, a portable, lightweight runtime and packaging tool, and Docker Hub, a cloud service for sharing applications and automating workflows, Docker enables apps to be quickly assembled from components and eliminates the friction between development, QA, and production environments.
 As a result, IT can ship faster and run the same app, unchanged, on laptops, data center VMs, and any cloud.